 The best thing to do in Costa Maya is for sure to kick-back!
 Most of the days I just wandered along the 5 miles long boulevard, found a place to lunch, grabbed a beer and chilled in the ocean.
 There are a ton of restaurants, beach clubs and bars.
 First I will tell you the best things to do in the Costa Maya, but I will also give you some insider travel tips for Mahahual.

 Mahahual reminded me a little of my amazing time traveling to Isla Holbox.
 The islandlife feeling, the laid-back vibe and the don't worry be happy mentality!
-On top of these beach destinations I can also recommend you to travel to Valladolid or Merida.
+On top of these beach destinations I can also recommend you to travel to Valladolid or Merida Mexico.
 Want more info about day trips from Playa del Carmen or Cancun then read about my Tulum and Coba tour, Selvatica Canopy adventure or my Rio Secreto review.